Male Fertility Testing: How Doctors Diagnose Male Infertility

 When genetic causes are suspected – particularly if a man’s sperm count is extremely low without an obvious cause – doctors will order genetic tests.
 A common genetic test is a karyotype, which looks at the man’s chromosomes (obtained via a blood sample) to see if there are any extra or missing chromosomes.
 This can diagnose conditions like Klinefelter syndrome (where an extra X chromosome is present).
 Another test checks for Y chromosome microdeletions, which are tiny missing segments on the Y chromosome that are important for sperm production.
 If these segments are absent, it can explain why the testicles aren’t making sperm.
 Knowing about such genetic issues is not only important for diagnosis but also for counseling – for instance, some genetic problems could be passed on to children (if using certain assisted reproductive techniques), or they might indicate whether surgical sperm retrieval could be successful.

 As part of the specialized work-up, doctors may consider a testicular biopsy.
 This is usually one of the last-resort diagnostic tests because it is invasive.
 During a biopsy (often done under local anesthesia or light sedation), a urologist uses a needle (or small surgical incision) to take a tiny sample of tissue from the testicle.
 That tissue is examined under a microscope to see if it contains sperm or at least early-stage sperm cells.
 A biopsy can distinguish between two scenarios in azoospermia (zero sperm count): (1) production problem, where the testicle is not producing sperm at all or only very immature sperm, versus (2) obstruction problem, where the testicle is making normal sperm but they are getting blocked from exit.
-If a biopsy finds mature sperm in the testicle, it means sperm are being made and could potentially be retrieved for IVF/ICSI or a microsurgery could bypass the blockage.
+If a biopsy finds mature sperm in the testicle, it means sperm are being made and could potentially be retrieved for IVF/ICSI, or a microsurgery could bypass the blockage.
 If no sperm are found in the biopsy, then the focus might shift to assisted reproduction using donor sperm or other options, since the man’s testicles cannot produce viable sperm.

 By the end of this comprehensive evaluation – history, exam, semen analyses, hormone checks, imaging, and any specialized tests – the fertility specialist will compile all the findings to identify the likely cause of the male infertility.
 In some cases, more than one factor will be identified (for example, a man could have a varicocele and a borderline low hormone issue).
 Occasionally, all tests can be normal; this is termed unexplained infertility, and in such cases, assisted reproductive techniques might be the way forward despite no pinpointed cause.